Find out what is a ND filter and why they are an important part of the gear of every Pro photographer.

 Have you ever wondered how photographers take pictures of blurry waves and misty waterfalls?
 The answer is ND filters.

 But what is an ND filter or neutral density filter?
-According to Wikipedia: an ND filter is a filter that reduces or modifies the intensity of all wavelengths or colors of light equally, giving no changes in hue of color rendition.
+An ND filter is a filter that reduces or modifies the intensity of all wavelengths or colors of light equally, giving no changes in hue of color rendition.

 To put it short, using an ND filter is just like putting the sunglasses on your lenses: the sensor of your digital camera will get less light.
 To compensate for the darker scene, you’ll need a slower shutter speed.
 This means that when using ND filter a sturdy tripod is mandatory.

-Even though an ND filter should not “change in hue of color rendition”, this is not always true, especially with cheap filters like Cokin.
-Sometimes you can correct the dominance with specific software like Photoshop, sometimes the dominance is so strong that there is nothing you can do.
-If you want to avoid this problem, the only solution is buying expensive filters like Lee or Singh-Ray.
+Even though an ND filter should not “change in hue of color rendition”, this is not always true, especially with cheaper filters.
+Sometimes you can correct the hue dominance with software like Photoshop, but sometimes the dominance is so strong that there is nothing you can do.
+If you want to avoid this problem, the only solution is buying high-quality ND filters.

 Technical info: what neutral density filter to buy